5T33Z0/Clover-Crate/Update_Clover/README.md

 	- **config.plist**
 8. Run Clover Configurator and update it to the latest Version.
 It should now include a new section at the bottom called `Quirks`.
 9. Open your `config.plist`
 10. Click on "Quirks".
-It should look like this (in the latest version of Clover Configurator, the Quirks section is devided into "Booter" and "Kernel" sections for better overview):
+It should look like this (in the latest version of Clover Configurator, the Quirks section is divided into "Booter" and "Kernel" sections for better overview):
 ![](https://user-images.githubusercontent.com/76865553/135844035-1689a11a-6512-4008-80ea-e89f07a55367.png)
 11. Head over to the [**OpenCore Install Guide**](https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html) and pick the guide for your CPU Family and Platform.
 12. Jump to the "Booter" Section.
 It contains all required Booter Quirks tinted green in the screenshot.
 Make sure to unfold the "more in-depth info" box to see what they do.
 Find the options for your system and tick them away in Clover Configurator.
 13. Next, jump to the "Kernel" section of Dortania's guide and copy over the settings from "Quirks" and "Scheme".
 Again, make sure to unfold the "more in-depth" section to find all necessary settings.</br>
 	**NOTE**: some of the OpenCore "Kernel Quirks" have different names and are located in the "Kernel and Kext Patches" section of Clover Configurator.
 In most cases you have the correct settings enabled already, otherwise your system wouldn't have started before.
 But it's good to double check if you have settings enabled which may be unnecessary.
 These include: ![](https://user-images.githubusercontent.com/76865553/135859628-34f6be51-7a20-4461-900e-0c72fbdcba51.png)</br>
-14. Finally, you can delete all the deprecated USB Port Limit Patches from your config since this can by handled by `XhciPortLimit` Quirk (for macOS ≥ Catalina you will need a USBPort.kext).
+14. Finally, you can delete all the deprecated USB Port Limit Patches from your config since this is handled by the `XhciPortLimit` Quirk (for macOS ≥ Catalina you will need a `USBPort.kext` instead).
-15. Once you've ticked all the necessary quirks, save your configuration.
+15. Once you've ticked all the necessary quirks, save your configuration file.

 ### Validating config.plist and fixing errors